Gen Z is coming – should Internal Communications panic?

 How to do it

-We’ve written before about the G Suite integrations and tools that can help to execute the most common core values.
+We’ve written before about Google Workspace's integrations and tools that can help to execute the most common core values.
 From encouraging transparency through tracking analytics in Google Sheets, to encouraging 360-degree feedback through Impraise, to encouraging accountability and responsibility through Asana, and of course through sharing knowledge and communicating over a social intranet, your company can truly “live” its values and set a great example for the youngsters just starting out.

 What they need